 7. America’s First Resort: Scenic drives, walking paths and historic Bathhouse Row make up the unique Hot Springs National Park set in the city of Hot Springs amid the Ouachita National Forest.
 Bring your own containers and take home some of the famed mineral water.

 8. Gone With the Wind Landmark: An authentic reproduction of a water-powered grist mill, The Old Mill in North Little Rock appears in the opening scene of the classic 1939 movie, "Gone with the Wind."
 Tour guides available by appointment.

-9. More Than Books: The North Little Rock Laman Library has variety of programs and activities including family nights, Children’s Week, photography exhibits from nationally acclaimed institutions, and storytellers.
+9. More Than Books: The William F. Laman Public Library System has a variety of programs and activities including family nights, Children’s Week, photography exhibits from nationally acclaimed institutions and storytellers.